What are some of the advantages and disadvantages of getting a custody order?

 This can be complicated, and if you think this applies to your situation, please talk to a lawyer in both states about this.
 For a list of local resources, please see our DE Finding a Lawyer page under the Places that Help tab on the top of this page.

 Both parents have to support a child until the child is 18 years of age or until they graduate high school.1 A “support petition” asking a judge to order a parent to pay child support can be filed in the Family Court.
-If you are divorced, your spouse may also be required to pay you alimony if you relied on him/her for financial support.
-You may have to go to mediation to try and settle the amount of child support and/or alimony you and your child can receive.
-This may be true unless one of the parties has committed an act of domestic violence against another party, or if they have been ordered to have no contact with the other party.2
+You can read more about establishing a child support order on the Division of Child Support Services website.

 1 13 Del.
 C. § 501